-Scissor beak in parrots (also called ‘crooked beak’ or ‘crossed beak’) happens when the upper and lower beak grow sideways but in opposite directions, forming a scissor-like cross when it’s closed.
+Scissor beak in parrots (also called ‘crooked beak’ or ‘crossed beak’) occurs when the upper and lower beak grow sideways but in opposite directions, forming a scissor-like cross when closed.

-However, parrots can also develop scissor beak in adulthood.
-A poor diet, lack of enrichment, infectious diseases, injury, or neoplasia (tumors) can cause scissor beak.
+Parrots can also develop scissor beak in adulthood.
+This condition can be caused by a poor diet, insufficient enrichment, contagious diseases, injury, and neoplasia (tumors).

 Scissor beak is often discussed in conjunction with other beak conditions like elongation of the beak (overgrown beak) or ‘mandibular prognathism’ (underbite).